Ex-Aberdeen striker Stockley completes move to Preston North End - Evening Express

-Former Aberdeen striker Jayden Stockley has completed a move to Championship Preston North End.
+Former Aberdeen striker Jayden Stockley has completed a move to Championship Preston North End on a three-and-a-half-year deal.

 It has been reported PNE, managed by Scot Alex Neil, paid Exeter City £750,000 for his services, although the fee has not been disclosed by either club.